jeppe69/RaspberryPi/BatteryPoweredTimelapsePi/README.md

 #The Purpose:

-I have been looking for a good guide to bulid a TimelapseRPi that run on battery with a safe way to shut down the Pi after 'photo session'.
+I have been looking for a good guide to build a TimelapseRPi that runs on battery and with a safe way to shut down the Pi after 'photo session'.
 I found out pretty early that just pulling battery plug from Pi when done capturing pics can very effectively brick the USBkey I'm using for storage.
 In order to mend this I added a Tactile button that, when pressed, initiate a clean 'shutdown' on my Raspberry Pi.

 #The ingredients: